tinacms/tina.io/content/docs/nextjs/creating-forms.md

 There is another hook, `useGlobalJsonForm`, that registers a [Global Form](https://tinacms.org/docs/forms) with the sidebar.

-Using this hook looks almost exactly the same as the example for `useLocalJsonForm`.
+Using this hook looks almost exactly the same as the example for `useJsonForm`.
 This hook expects an object with the properties, `fileRelativePath` and `data`.
 The value of `data` should be the contents of the JSON file.
 The [Global Form](https://tinacms.org) can be customized by passing in an _options_ object as the second argument.

 ## Using _jsonForm_ HOC